How does a San Diego DUI expungement help me?

 How Long Does A San Diego DUI expungement Take?

 Misdemeanors: Most expungements for misdemeanors take a number of months to complete from the time the application is filed.
 This does not include the time needed to research all records and process the application.
 The more prepared you are as to the San Diego DUI information needed (Case number, date of birth, conviction date, probation length, Vehicle Code charge number, and San Diego county court location) the quicker the application can be processed.
 If it is necessary to search the court records for information, it may take additional time.

 If I am still on probation for a San Diego DUI, do I need to get off probation before filing a petition to dismiss (expunge)?

 Probation must be over prior to filing for an expungement.
-Once misdemeanor DUI probation has been terminated, expungement can go forward.
+Once misdemeanor DUI probation concludes, expungement can go forward.

 What is the actual San Diego DUI “expungement” procedure?